matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

   * It used to work just fine, why are you breaking everything?
   * Can I manage my own certificates rather than having Synapse renew certificates itself?
-  * Do you still recommend against using a reverse-proxy on the federation port?
+  * Do you still recommend against using a reverse proxy on the federation port?
-  * Do I still need to give my TLS certificates to Synapse if I am using a reverse-proxy?
+  * Do I still need to give my TLS certificates to Synapse if I am using a reverse proxy?
   * Do I need the same certificate for the client and federation port?
   * How do I tell Synapse to reload my keys/certificates after I replace them?